This page may contain affiliate links, see our disclaimer here.

 Just 18 km from the village is Malia Crete, which is one of four ancient palaces of the Minoan civilisation on Crete dating from around 2000 BC.

-When heading east from the village, drive through to Gonies then continue on a road which meanders up the slopes of Mount Dikti, taking a side trip to the village of Krasi, which has a most relaxing plateia with a fountain, and an ancient plane tree (pictured left).
+When heading east from the village, drive through to Gonies then continue on a road which meanders up the slopes of Mount Dikti, taking a side trip to the village of Krasi, which has a most relaxing plateia with a fountain, and an ancient plane tree (pictured).
 Relax under the platanos tree, enjoy a local coffee from one of the many kafenia and perhaps a tsikoudia.
 This village is especially cool and refreshing in summer because of the running water and many trees.

 In the region of Heraklion, there is just so much to explore: